CamLunn/Pharmacokinetics-of-Parkinson-s-Disease-DRT/README.md

 ![COMT Inclusion](https://user-images.githubusercontent.com/64609764/236236629-76d4fed7-5e79-47c7-a1ef-7611515900a7.png)

 **Figure 1.
 Simplified pharmacokinetic landscape of L-dopa passing the blood brain barrier (BBB).** In the PNS, carbidopa inhibits the decarboxylase activity from the AADC enzyme, preventing the premature conversion of the precursor molecule to dopamine.
 This allows the transfer of L-dopa across the BBB, where it is converted into dopamine by other decarboxylases.
 COMT enzymes function to modify methyl groups of L-dopa, thus prematurely deactivating and degrading the dopamine precursor.
 As such, Entacapone is administered to inhibit COMT’s degradative activity, allowing L-dopa to cross the BBB.
-Dopamine accumulates and begins relieving some of the motor function distress in the patient.
+Dopamine accumulates and begins relieving some of the motor function distress in the patient. *Figure created in biorender.*

 **A**<img width="300" alt="COMT" src="https://user-images.githubusercontent.com/64609764/235642464-d0602ee6-7a87-4153-a056-cdcfb8fdb98a.png">